Work Opportunity Tax Credit - A Federal Tax Credit for Employers - Workforce Development & Adult Learning

 Participants are encouraged to submit all forms at once to expedite the process.

-Employer Certification Form (481-B) is issued by DLLR following review of the appropriate above documents.
+Employer Certification Form (9063) is issued by the Maryland Department of Labor following review of the appropriate above documents.
 This form constitutes final certification of a candidate's eligibility for the WOTC program.

 Employers and Agents

 When the job offer is made, all employer information must be completed on the Pre-Screening Notice & Certification Request Form (8850).
-The form, signed by both the applicant and the employer, must then be sent to DLLR with a postmark on or before the 28th day of employment.
+The form, signed by both the applicant and the employer, must then be sent to the Maryland Department of Labor with a postmark on or before the 28th day of employment.

-If the Individual Characteristics Form (9061) is used, it needs to be sent as soon as possible to DLLR (preferably sent with the Pre-Screening Notice).
+If the Individual Characteristics Form (9061) is used, it needs to be sent as soon as possible to the Maryland Department of Labor (preferably sent with the Pre-Screening Notice).
 This form needs to be attached to applicant eligibility documentation or specify what documentation will be sent.

 Employer should be reminded to obtain IRS Form 5884 to claim the credit on their tax returns.